 Range 1

-Results falling within this range suggest a moderate level of DNA methylation, often within the normal range.
-While generally indicative of balanced gene expression and cellular function, individual variations and health contexts should be considered.
+Results within this range suggest a moderate level of DNA methylation, often within the normal range.
+Individual variations and health contexts should be considered while generally indicative of balanced gene expression and cellular function.

 Range 2

-Range 2 indicates higher methylation levels compared to Range 1, potentially signaling alterations in gene expression or cellular regulation.
+Range 2 indicates higher methylation levels than Range 1, potentially signaling alterations in gene expression or cellular regulation.
 Depending on specific genomic regions affected, this range may pose increased risks for certain health conditions.

 Range 3